curry-packages/icurry/README.md

    switches to the directory `DIR` so that the generated file is placed in the intermediate files in directory `DIR`.

+   The option `-o` can be used to specify an explicit output file different from the intermediate file for the ICurry program.
+   With the option `-o -`, the ICurry program is printed in stdout.

    In order to see a human-readable presentation of the generated program, use option `-v`, i.e.,